Āpiha Ao Koiora

 What's it like educating the public about pests?

 "It's a good feeling to see people interested in the shows we put on at events like the A&P shows.

-"I also work with a national organisation called Weedbusters, which supports volunteers who do weed control and who educate others about weeds.
-Weedbusters also gives out awards to people who've done good work with weed issues.
+"I also work with a national organisation called Weedbusters, which supports volunteers who do weed control and educate others about weeds.
+Weedbusters also gives out awards to people who've done good work with weed problems.

 "We have lots of entries for these awards – it's great to see people getting fired up about weeds."

-To become a biosecurity officer you usually need a Bachelor's degree in botany or zoology.
-A Master's degree in biosecurity, ecological science or environmental science is sometimes preferred.
+To become a biosecurity officer you usually need a Bachelor's degree in a relevant area such as:

 Some employers encourage, or make it compulsory, for biosecurity officers working with pest plants to get a Growsafe Certificate or National Certificate in Compliance and Regulatory Control – Pest Plant Control (Level 4).

 To enter tertiary training, NCEA Level 2 or 3 is usually required.
-Useful subjects include science and horticulture.
+Useful subjects include agriculture and horticulture, and biology.